The Second Woman (1950 film): Plot

-It turns out that his partner in architecture, Ben Sheppard, was trying to destroy him.
-Sheppard, who was Vivian's father, held Jeff responsible for her death.
-But the driver of the car had been a married man with whom Vivian was having an affair.
-Ben himself had a wife run away from him, and has a psychotic break when confronted with the truth behind his daughter's car crash.
-Thinking Ellen is Vivian, and angry about his wife running off, Ben shoots at Ellen.
-Jeff gets hit protecting Ellen, but both survive.
+It turns out that his partner in architecture, Ben Sheppard, is trying to destroy him.
+Sheppard, who is Vivian's father, holds Jeff responsible for her death.
+In fact, the driver of the car was Keith Ferris, a married man with whom Vivian was having an affair.
+Sheppard's own wife, Vivian's mother, ran away from him.
+When confronted with the truth about his daughter's car crash, he has a psychotic event: thinking Ellen is Vivian, and angry about his wife running off, Sheppard shoots at Ellen.
+Jeff is hit protecting her, but both survive.

+When Ferris says that their boss is "nuttier than a squirrel", Cohalan knocks him down and orders him to either leave town or be turned in to the authorities.
+Cohalan and Ellen then resume their romance, free from fear.